-Location & Maps
+Location & maps

 Fagatele Bay is a 0.25 square mile (0.65 square km) coastal embayment that extends from Fagatele Point to Steps Point along the southwestern coast of Tutuila Island.
-This naturally protected bay was formed by a collapsed volcanic crater and is surrounded by steep, forested cliffs.
+This naturally-protected bay was formed by a collapsed volcanic crater and is surrounded by steep, forested cliffs.

-Muliāva (Rose Atoll
+Muliāva (Rose Atoll and Vailulu`u Seamount)

-Rose Atoll is approximately 150 miles (240 km) east-southeast of Tutuila Island’s Pago Pago Harbor.
-It is the easternmost Samoan island, the southernmost point of the United States, the only atoll in the Samoan archipelago and one of the smallest atolls in the world.
-The Muliāva sanctuary area encompasses 13,507.8 square miles (34,985.04 square km) of marine waters of the Rose Atoll Marine National Monument and waters surrounding the Vailulu`u Seamount, the only hydrothermally active seamount within the EEZ.
-The inner sanctuary boundary is adjacent to the seaward boundary of the Rose Atoll National Wildlife Refuge.
-Hence, the sanctuary does not include the land or lagoon waters that make up the refuge.
+The Muliāva sanctuary area encompasses 13,507.8 square miles (34,985.04 square kilometers).
+It includes the marine waters of Rose Atoll Marine National Monument and waters surrounding the Vailulu`u Seamount, the only hydrothermally active seamount within the EEZ.
+Rose Atoll is approximately 150 miles (240 kilometers) east-southeast of Tutuila Island's Pago Pago Harbor.
+It is the easternmost Samoan landmass, the southernmost point of the United States, and one of the smallest atolls in the world.
+The inner sanctuary boundary is adjacent to the seaward boundary of Rose Atoll National Wildlife Refuge.
+The sanctuary does not include the land or lagoon waters that make up the refuge.